-- The City Council can approve the proposed rezoning of Proposed Lot 1 (1013 Adams Street) and Proposed Lot 2 (1025 Adams Street), of the Mary Adams Subdivision, to establish the O-H (Historic Preservation Overlay) District and designate the property as a Local Historic Landmark, including the ordinance establishing Design Criteria for both proposed lots, based upon staff's analysis, with the following conditions: - A. That the proposed rezoning adopting the Overlay be approved only in conjunction with the approval of the Final Plat of Mary Adams Subdivision. - B. The rezoning adopting the Overlay shall not be effective until the recording of the Final Plat of Mary Adams Subdivision. - C. That Criterion #2 of the proposed Design Criteria (Attachment H), which references substitute materials, be deleted. - 2.
-The City Council can approve the proposed rezoning of Proposed Lot 1 (1013 Adams Street) of the Mary Adams Subdivision, to establish the O-H (Historic Preservation Overlay) District and designate the property as a Local Historic Landmark, including the ordinance establishing Design Criteria for Proposed Lot 1 only (not the Adams Memorial Greenway), based upon staff's analysis, with the following conditions: - A. That the proposed rezoning be approved only in conjunction with the approval of the Final Plat of Mary Adams Subdivision. - B. The rezoning shall not be effective until the recording of the Final Plat of Mary Adams Subdivision. - C. That Criterion #2 of the proposed Design Criteria (Attachment H), which references substitute materials, be deleted. - 3.
-The City Council can deny the proposed rezoning if it finds that it is not consistent with adopted codes and policies. - 4.
-The City Council can approve the proposed rezoning of Proposed Lot 1 (1013 Adams Street) and Proposed Lot 2 (1025 Adams Street), of the Mary Adams Subdivision to establish the O-H (Historic Preservation Overlay) District and designate the property as a Local Historic Landmark, with modifications deemed appropriate to achieve consistency with adopted codes and policies. - 5.
-The City Council can postpone action on the rezoning proposal and refer the rezoning, and proposed Design Criteria to City staff and the applicant to draft Design Criteria specifically for the Adams Memorial Greenway on Proposed Lot 2.
-The new draft of Design Criteria would then be reviewed by the Historic Preservation Commission, the Planning and Zoning Commission, and the State Historic Society staff prior to further consideration by the City Council.
+- The City Council can approve, on first reading, the proposed rezoning of proposed Lot 1 (1013 Adams Street) and proposed Lot 2 (1025 Adams Street), of the Mary Adams Subdivision, to establish the O-H (Historic Preservation Overlay) District and designate the property as a Local Historic Landmark, based upon staff's analysis, with the following conditions: - A. That the proposed rezoning adopting the Overlay be approved only in conjunction with the approval of the Final Plat of Mary Adams Subdivision. - B. The rezoning adopting the Overlay shall not be effective until the recording of the Final Plat of Mary Adams Subdivision. - C. That Design Criteria for this property be approved concurrently with the approval of the rezoning. - 2.
+The City Council can deny the proposed rezoning if it finds that it is not consistent with adopted codes and policies. - 3.
+The City Council can approve the proposed rezoning of proposed Lot 1 (1013 Adams Street) and proposed Lot 2 (1025 Adams Street), of the Mary Adams Subdivision to establish the O-H (Historic Preservation Overlay) District and designate the property as a Local Historic Landmark, with modifications deemed appropriate to achieve consistency with adopted codes and policies.